 Now that we’ve gotten that out of the way, let’s start our story with a few observations

-- Stark County is home to seven USDA-defined “Food Deserts”.
+- Stark County is home to four USDA-defined “Food Deserts”.
 Food deserts are defined by the USDA as urban neighborhoods and rural towns without ready access to fresh, healthy, and affordable food.
 Instead of supermarkets and grocery stores, these communities may have no food access or are served only by fast food restaurants and convenience stores that offer few healthy, affordable food options.
 The lack of access contributes to a poor diet and can lead to higher levels of obesity and other diet-related diseases, such as diabetes and heart disease.

 - More than 70% of all adults in Stark County can be considered overweight or obese, according to the Center for Disease Control